 1 can of tuna fish

-Seasonings I used: Italian, some sort of seafood medley and a hint of red pepper for a kick.
-I add more red pepper then a lot of people so that’s that.
+Seasonings I used for Tuna Fish Waffle: Italian, some seafood medley and a hint of red pepper for a kick.
+I add more red pepper then a lot of people, so that’s that.

 And there you have it.
-A delicious, nutritious, suspicious (that’s fictious) waffle.
+The Tuna Fish Waffle is delicious, nutritious, suspicious (that’s fictitious) waffle.

 Questions for you:

 Do you eat tuna fish?
-What is your favorite canned meat? (that doesn’t sound weird).
+What is your favorite canned meat?
+Have you tried a tuna fish waffle?